scokobro/professional-identity/profIdent-draft1.md

 What are their backgrounds?
 Who are they?

 Average career length?

 Typical career development?

+_Tenshoku_?

 # Living the ideology?

+Deal with whether journalism is a profession?
+Greenwood, Tumber etc.
+May exhibit different levels of professionalisation in different systems, so perhaps a matter of degree rather than anything else.

+> Greenwood’s five attributes of a profession – systematic theory; authority; community sanction; ethical codes; and a culture (Greenwood:1957)

 This section surveys how the five aspects of the journalistic ideology outlined by Deuze(see above) are materialised in Japan; it concentrates on 'ethics' and 'autonomy' as areas which can be seen to have a particularly significant impact on journalistic practise.